mojotech/jeet/README.md

 - [placeholder.js](https://github.com/mathiasbynens/jquery-placeholder) (gives you cross-browser access to placeholder attributes in inputs)
 - [boxsizing.htc](https://github.com/Schepp/box-sizing-polyfill) (so Box-Sizing works in IE browsers)
 - [Bootstrap](http://twitter.github.com/bootstrap/) (if you'd like, feel free to omit it completely)
+- Much more heavily customized stuff to make it all work seamlessly together.

 FAQ
 =